knitr::opts_chunk$set(cache = FALSE)

 visualizeTree(tibbleWithMultipleValues)

-function can conveniently be used with R’s
+The subTree function can conveniently be used with R’s

 pipe operator to cut a sub-tree at a chosen node.